Clinically Edited & Approved by: Deena Altman, PA-C

 In some cases, adolescents with depression may need medication.
 Parents should keep in mind that doctors only recommend this course of action when they believe the benefits outweigh the risks.
 This may be the case when the patient is suicidal or develops depression as a result of a chemical imbalance.

 If you believe your child or teen may suffer from depression, do not delay in seeking help.
-The caring therapists at Georgia Behavioral Health Professionals can help your child cope with, and one day overcome their depression.
+The caring therapists at LifeStance Health can help your child cope with, and one day overcome their depression.